ugr-sail/sinergym/docs/source/pages/rewards.rst

    <br />

-Defining a reward function is essential in reinforcement learning.
-As such, *Sinergym* provides the option to use pre-implemented reward functions or define custom ones (refer to the section below).
+The definition of a reward function is essential for reinforcement learning.
+For this reason, *Sinergym* allows you to use pre-implemented reward functions or to create custom ones.

-*Sinergym*'s predefined reward functions are designed as **multi-objective**, incorporating both *energy consumption* and *thermal discomfort*.
-These are normalized and combined with varying weights.
-These rewards are **always negative**, signifying that optimal behavior results in a cumulative reward of 0.
+The predefined reward functions in *Sinergym* are designed as multi-objective, incorporating both **energy consumption** and **thermal discomfort**.
+These are **normalised** and added with varying **weights**.
+The assigned weights for each term in the reward function enable the importance of each reward component to be adjusted.

+It should be noted that pre implemented rewards are expressed in **negative** terms, signifying that optimal behavior results in a cumulative reward of 0.
 Separate temperature comfort ranges are defined for summer and winter periods.
-The weights assigned to each term in the reward function allow for adjusting the importance of each aspect during environment evaluation.

-The core concept of the reward system in *Sinergym* is encapsulated by the following equation:
+The most basic definition of the reward signal in *Sinergym* consists of the following equation:

 .. math:: r_t = - \omega \ \lambda_P \ P_t - (1 - \omega) \ \lambda_T \ (|T_t - T_{up}| + |T_t - T_{low}|)

 Where: |br|

 :math:`P_t` represents power consumption, |br|
 :math:`T_t` is the current indoor temperature, |br|
 :math:`T_{up}` and :math:`T_{low}` are the upper and lower comfort range limits, respectively, |br|